-ALLIANCES are rewarded for accomplishing various actions through the course of a MATCH, including TAXIING, scoring CARGO in the HUB, engaging with their HANGAR, and winning or tying MATCHES.
+ALLIANCES are rewarded for accomplishing various actions through the course of a MATCH, including demonstrating MOBILITY, scoring GAME PIECES on GRIDS, completing LINKS, DOCKING on and/or ENGAGING with their CHARGE STATION, PARKING, and winning or tying MATCHES.

-Rewards are granted either via MATCH points (which contribute to the ALLIANCE'S MATCH score) or Ranking Points (sometimes abbreviated to RP, which increase the measure used to rank teams in the Qualification Tournament).
-Such actions, their criteria for completion, and their point values are listed throughout Section 6.4.
+Rewards are granted either via MATCH points or Ranking Points (sometimes abbreviated to RP, which increase the measure used to rank teams in the Qualification Tournament).
+Such actions, their criteria for completion, and their point values are listed throughout this section.